Thoughts

 Iron and steel CO₂e (megatonnes, 100-yr GWP) for the top ten steel-producing countries, 2015–2023.
 Source: Climate TRACE v5.5, CC 4.0.

 The companies that created this crisis are not going to be the heroes of the story.
-That ship has sailed.
+That ship has sailed, the blogs are being written and the meta studies will be damning.
 But the fastest path to meaningful emissions reduction runs directly through them, because they are the emissions.
 Helping them transform is not moral absolution.
 It’s strategic arithmetic.

-Not all of them will make it.
+Not all of them will make it (I am holding back tears).
 The ones that move now — that treat carbon liability as a balance sheet risk rather than a PR problem, that use the policy window before it shifts — have a real chance.
 The ones that don’t will be dismantled by the ones that do, or by the regulations catching up to them.

 The hole isn’t going to fill itself.
 And the only shovel available is the one that dug it.